 Which battery does the 77D use?

-The camera gets its power from the LP-E17, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the LP-E17 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons